Second Case Of Exposure To Measles Reported At O'Hare

 People who are considered to be close contacts and most at risk, including passengers on the inbound flight to O’Hare and others in the airport, are being contacted directly by local health departments.

+Symptoms include rash, fever, cough, runny nose, and red, watery eyes.
 If infected, individuals could develop symptoms as late as February 1, 2018.
+Shah said most people have been vaccinated, but those who haven’t are most at risk.

 “It is important for everyone who can be vaccinated to get vaccinated, if they aren’t already,” said IDPH Chief Medical Officer Dr. Jennifer Layden.
 “Getting vaccinated not only protects you, it protects others around you who are too young to get the vaccine or can’t receive it for medical reasons.
 Two doses of measles vaccine are about 97 percent effective in preventing measles.”